-If you are a coffee lover, you wouldn’t be able to resist visiting Chikmagalur for long.
+If you are a coffee lover, you couldn’t resist visiting Chikmagalur for long.
 Even if coffee is not your weakness, this lush green town should be your next holiday destination.
-The fresh oxygen loaded air is a retreat for everyone who is looking for a relaxing break from his or her monotonous life.
+The fresh oxygen-loaded air is a retreat for everyone who is looking for a relaxing break from his or her monotonous life.

-This getaway is packed with heritage spots, water attractions, adventurous activities, wildlife, and nature themes.
-Whether you are an adventure lover or just want to unwind yourself by bird watching, Chikmagalur has something for everyone.
+This getaway has heritage spots, water attractions, adventurous activities, wildlife, and nature themes.
+Whether you are an adventure lover or just want to unwind by bird watching, Chikmagalur has something for everyone.

-Here are the top 12 attractions that you should miss during your visit to a Chikmagalur resort here.
+Here are the top 12 attractions you should miss during your visit to a Chikmagalur resort.

 1. Coffee Plantation in Chikmagalur